solana-labs/interns-codehub/cNft-Governance/governance-program-library/README.md

 The cnft-voter plugin thus ensures a robust and efficient mechanism for cNFT verification, optimizing the governance process within this project.

 There are two programs in this project:

-1. ~/programs/cnft-voter: This is a seperate program that only support cNFT voting.
+1. ~/programs/nft-voter: This is a fork of nft-voter that support both NFT and cNFT voting.
-2. ~/programs/nft-voter: This is a fork of nft-voter that support both NFT and cNFT voting.
+2. ~/programs/parallel-tree: This is a project that support minting a parallel tree that can store additional data of cNFT, such as governing voting weight.(required to talk with Helius team for customized DAS API)

 **CLI version**